View Darryl Fredrick's Obituary on https://thebrunswicknews.com/ and share memories

 |

 The funeral service will be held at 3 p.m.
-Saturday at Zion Baptist Church, 1606 G St., in Brunswick, with burial to follow in Memory Gardens Cemetery.
+Saturday, Dec.
+28, 2019, at Zion Baptist Church, 1606 G St., in Brunswick.
+Burial will follow in Memory Gardens Cemetery.

 A repast will be held at the Altama Elementary School Cafeteria.